 Few aspects of your home make a greater first impression than your front door, and few front doors look better than a door made custom to fit all your needs and specifications.
-Custom doors are available many number of styles and materials, and are a perfect, and easy, solution if you’re looking to improve the curb appeal of your home.
+Custom doors are available in many number of styles and materials, and are a perfect, and easy, solution if you’re looking to improve the curb appeal of your home.

 If you’re choosing a custom door from a large door manufacturer such as Pella Doors, your choices when it comes to materials are going to be somewhat limited.
 Steel and fiberglass are the most common exterior door materials available, though there are exceptions.
 You can usually choose from a wide range of colors and veneers, so your door won’t look like all the rest on the block.
 Be it a storybook, red front door, or one with a faux mahogany veneer, these aesthetic additions to traditional steel and fiberglass doors can transform an average door into something with serious curb appeal.
 If you’re going with a high-end manufacturer of custom doors, then the sky is the limit.
 We’ve even heard of a door made from recycled pickle barrels.
 Sure it’s a bit unusual, but it’s also an excellent example of how “custom” your custom doors can be.

 Replacing sliding patio and shower glass doors is a home improvement project that comes up often, especially in older homes.
 Before energy efficiency became a priority, and before technology improved building materials, sliding glass doors were some of the most inefficient aspects of a home, bar none.
 In fact, an older sliding glass door that faced the wrong direction was almost like not having a barrier there at all.
-All that being said, replacing sliding glass doors can beautify your home and do wonders when it comes to improving your home’s energy efficiency.
+All that being said, contacting us for replacing sliding glass doors can beautify your home and do wonders when it comes to improving your home’s energy efficiency.

 Most people think of curb appeal as roofing, siding, and landscape, but new window installation offers a great opportunity to upgrade your home in style and resale value.
 Not to mention, with nearly 40 percent of central heating lost through windows and doors, quality window replacement with proper insulation ensures substantial savings on utility bills.